aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 code .
 ```

-The first time we open a .NET project in VSCode, it will automatically start downloading and installing the editor packages it needs for intellisense, building and debugging .NET applications
+The first time we open a .NET project in VSCode, it will automatically start downloading and installing the editor extension packages it needs for IntelliSense, building and debugging .NET applications.
+You can find the code for OmniSharp at https://github.com/OmniSharp/omnisharp-vscode

 ```bash
 Installing C# dependencies...